jod35/fastapi-beyond-CRUD/docs/chapter5.md

 We add this line so that we don't have to create a new instance of our `Settings` class whenever we shall need to access environment variables.
 From now on, we shall shall just have to import the `Config` variable and use it.

-## Creating our database model with SQLModel
+## Creating database models with SQLModel

 Alright, let us now connect to our database and also create our table in it.
 Let us install `sqlmodel`.
 ```bash